paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ## § 3308a.
 Provision of certain information to Government Accountability Office by National Reconnaissance Office
 **(a) In general** The Director of the National Reconnaissance Office shall provide to the Comptroller General of the United States, in a timely manner, access to the cost, schedule, and performance information the Comptroller General requires to conduct assessments, as required by any of the appropriate congressional committees, of programs of the National Reconnaissance Office.

-**(b) Appropriate Congressional Committees Defined** In this section, the term “appropriate congressional committees” means—
+**(b) Appropriate congressional committees defined** In this section, the term “appropriate congressional committees” means—

 (1) the congressional defense committees; and